How do I troubleshoot HTTP 502 and HTTP 500 status code (server-side) errors from AWS Lambda?

 A subnet's size is defined by its CIDR block.
 Be sure that the CIDR blocks that you specify in your Amazon VPC have enough free IP addresses for your Amazon VPC-enabled Lambda function's requirements.
 For more information, see VPC and subnet sizing.

-You have exceeded the maximum limit for Hyperplane ENIs for your account
+You have exceeded the maximum limit for Hyperplane elastic network interfaces for your account

-The default maximum number of Hyperplane elastic network interfaces (ENIs) for each virtual private cloud (VPC) is 250.
-For information on how to request a limit increase, see AWS service quotas.
+The default maximum number of Hyperplane elastic network interfaces or each virtual private cloud (VPC) is 250.
+For information on how to request a limit increase, see Service Quotas.